A charming town north of Tokyo retaining its historic Edo period atmosphere

 Kawagoe Hikawa-jinja Shrine is a Shinto shrine dating back to the 6th century that has a torii gate 15 meters tall.

 Kawagoe Kumano-jinja Shrine is a place with fortunes and points of interest on its grounds that are fun for both children and adults.
 The shrine is within walking distance from Hon-Kawagoe Station.

 Nostalgic Taisho-Roman Street

-Kawagoe offers a look at the more recent history of Japan as well.
-Taisho-Roman Street has paved streets and old retro buildings from the late Meiji and Taisho eras.
+Kawagoe also introduces visitors to the relatively recent history of Japan as well.
+Taisho-Roman Street is lined with old, retro western-style buildings from the Taisho and Showa eras.
 Luckily there are also no overhead power lines, which makes it great for photographs and film shoots.
 This street has been used for shooting many of the Japanese period films set in these eras.

-Kawagoe Castle's Honmaru Goten is the last surviving building of Kawagoe Castle.
-It was the castle's innermost palace and served as the lord's residence and personal offices.
+Kawagoe Castle's Honmaru Goten is the only remaining building of Kawagoe Castle.
+It was the castle's innermost palace and served as the lord's residence and offices.
 It played an important role in the early Edo period as a satellite fortress for the ruling Tokugawa Shogunate.
 Enter the building to get a sense of what the life of a feudal lord was like back then.

 If you would like to experience the town's major festival, the Kawagoe Festival , visit during the third weekend in October.
-At this exciting event, decorative floats from all over town converge in the town center, and bands compete to outperform each other in the evenings.
+This exciting event sees ornate floats gather in the heart of the town, and features a musical competition in the evening.

 Did this information help you?